-God provides many wonderful logistical grace blessings we may not regard as blessings, such as divine discipline.
+God provides many wonderful logistical grace blessings we may not regard as blessings, such as Divine discipline.
 Ps 38:1-14.

-Dying discipline or the sin unto death.
+Dying Discipline or the Sin unto Death.

 At this point, there is no more use for you.

 1 Jn 5:16, “there is a sin terminating unto death.”

 Phil 3:19, “whose end of life is ruin (dying discipline), whose god is his emotions.”
 People who die this way are always ruled by their emotions.
 If they had a doctrinal thought, they forgot it years ago.

 This is the worst type of self-induced punishment.
-This begins with the believer’s decision to become involved in mental attitude sins as motivation for sins of the tongue.
-These sins of the tongue are motivated by such mental attitude sins as arrogance, jealousy, bitterness, hatred, vindictiveness, implacability, self-pity, guilt syndrome, and revenge tactics.
+This begins with the believer’s decision to become involved in mental attitude sins, as motivation for sins of the tongue.
+These sins of the tongue are motivated by such mental attitude sins as; arrogance, jealousy, bitterness, hatred, vindictiveness, implacability, self-pity, guilt syndrome, and revenge tactics.

-While these sins of motivating evil begin with bad decisions from human volition, they are also subject to divine discipline.
+While these sins of motivating evil begin with bad decisions from human volition, they are also subject to Divine discipline.
 Therefore, bad decisions to commit verbal sins bring about this worst category of divine discipline.

 Mt 7:1-2, “Judge not, that you be not judged.
 For in the way you judge, you will be judged; and by what measure you measure to others, it will be measured back to you.”

-b.
-The mental attitude sin that motivated the verbal sin.
+- The mental attitude sin that motivated the verbal sin.